cassgvp/WIN-Open-Neuroimaging-Community/docs/tools/analysis.md

 Coming soon
 {: .label .label-yellow }

 **THIS TOOL IS CURRENTLY IN DEVELOPMENT.
 PLEASE REFER TO THE INFORMATION BELOW TO UNDERSTAND THE AIM AND AMBITION OF THIS PROJECT.
-THE "HOW TO" GUIDE WILL BE BUILT BY THE COMMUNITY AND TOOL DEVELOPERS IN THE COMING MONTHS.**
+THE "HOW TO" GUIDE WILL BE BUILT BY THE COMMUNITY AND TOOL DEVELOPERS IN THE COMING MONTHS.**\

+<br><br>

 [![For WIN members](../img/btn-win.png)](https://cassgvp.github.io/WIN-Open-Neuroimaging-Community/docs/tools/analysis.html#for-win-members)      [![For external researchers](../img/btn-external.png)](https://cassgvp.github.io/WIN-Open-Neuroimaging-Community/docs/tools/analysis.html#for-external-researchers)